New report alleges killings, mass detentions in Ethiopia

 ADDIS ABABA, Ethiopia (AP) — A new report by the rights group Amnesty International accuses Ethiopia’s security forces of extrajudicial killings and mass detentions even as the country’s reformist prime minister was awarded the Nobel Peace Prize.

 The report issued Friday says security forces killed at least 25 people in 2019 in the East Guji and West Guji zones of the restive Oromia region amid suspicions of supporting a rebel group, the Oromo Liberation Army, and a once-exiled opposition group.
-And at least 10,000 people under suspicion were detained between January and September.
+And at least 10,000 people under suspicion were detained between January and September, with most “subjected to brutal beatings.”

 The government of Prime Minister Abiy Ahmed, who was awarded the peace prize in December for sweeping political reforms and restoring ties with neighboring Eritrea after two decades of hostilities, did not comment on the report, which comes amid concerns that some repressive measures have returned.